- Severe shoulder injury£19,200 - £48,030

 What Should I Do Next?

 After contacting the lawyers in the JMW personal injury team, we will immediately begin investigating your claim.
-We will start with discussing your personal circumstances with you and capturing the specifics of your case.
-Using this information, we can then provide a more comprehensive and accurate estimate of your potential compensation award.
+We will start by discussing your personal circumstances with you and capturing the specifics of your case.

-When you are happy for us to proceed, we will contact the party responsible for causing your shoulder injury.
+When you are happy for us to proceed, our solicitors will contact the party responsible for causing your shoulder injury.
 After gathering the evidence, we will put together a strong case that will give you the best chance of claiming the maximum amount of compensation available to you.

 What Can Affect the Value of a Compensation Claim?